venam/blog/_posts/2015-05-26-mathematics-are-cool.markdown

-Overall I'm extremely impressed.
+Overall, I'm extremely impressed.
 One thing leading to another, curiosity is the fire of our hearts.
 Maths guides our world and it's cool to write physical simulations to see it.